New Ram pickup notches win for steel in U.S. truck market

 GM and Fiat Chrysler together sold about 1.3 million large pickup trucks in 2017, and the Silverado and Ram are respectively the second- and third best-selling model lines in the United States.

-Fiat Chrysler identified its steel suppliers as AK Steel, Nucor Corp and Arcelor Mittal.
+Fiat Chrysler identified its steel suppliers as AK Steel[AKST.UL], Nucor Corp (NUE.N) and Arcelor Mittal.

 The auto industry accounts for about two-thirds of sales for AK Steel, and trucks and sport utility vehicles accounted for about three-fourths of those automotive sales, spokeswoman Lisa Jester wrote in an email.
 She declined to comment on specific customers.